Covid-19 Information for the British Virgin Islands

 As described in this document, The Government of the British Virgin Islands announced major reductions in associated costs for travellers to the BVIs to meet the requirements implemented as a result of the COVID-19 pandemic.

-A previously estimated cost of $450 per tourist has been greatly reduced and now only 2 tests (one on arrival and one after 4 complete days of quarantining) are required in the BVI.
 All visitors entering the BVIs will be required to pay $175 per person in associated costs.
 This cost covers the traveller app, monitoring bracelet and the two COVID-19 tests in the BVIs.

 The following tests will be required: